 I’ve long been waiting to visit Japan.
 But I kept holding myself back.
 Why?

-Everyone I’ve spoken to came back to report one thing, “Japan is expensive.”
+The truth is that everyone I’ve spoken to came back reporting one thing, “Japan is expensive.”
 How expensive?
-One brave friend recommended a budget of $100/day in Tokyo!
+One brave friend recommended a budget of $100/day in Tokyo.
 Someone else termed it wallet rape.